 the Grail, whose immobility is symbolized by the paralysis of the king's lower limbs, offers, likewise perpetually, an answer to questions that no one asks it.

-of another, equally universal model - that of the Oedipal myths¹, whose problematical structure is symmetrical though inverted.
-For the
+another, equally universal model - that of the Oedipal myths¹, whose problematical structure is symmetrical though inverted.
+For the Oedipal

-Oedipal myths pose the problem of a communication that is at first exceptionally effective (the solving of the riddle), but then leads to excess in the form of incest - the sexual union of people
+myths pose the problem of a communication that is at first exceptionally effective (the solving of the riddle), but then leads to excess in the form of incest - the sexual union of people who ought to

-who ought to be distant from one another - and of plague, which ravages Thebes by accelerating and disrupting the great natural cycles.
-On the other hand, the Percevalian myths deal with
+be distant from one another - and of plague, which ravages Thebes by accelerating and disrupting the great natural cycles.
+On the other hand, the Percevalian myths deal with communication interrupted

 In Wagner, indeed, there is no King Arthur's court; and hence the issue is not the resurrection of communication between the earthly world -